umutkcbs/hope-autonomous-driving/README.md

 The supervised learning model is powerful as dataset.
 If you use 5 or 10 hours of driving footage instead of 1 hour, the model performance will increase amazingly.
 If I do it before you do, I'll upload the model here ;)

 ## What's Next
+  - :white_check_mark: Lane changing
-  - Adaptive cruise control
+  - :gear: Adaptive cruise control
   - Emergency brake
-  - Lane changing
   - Export as exe file

 ## License